Loading...

 So it'll take you a little bit of time to write these sentences.

-So pause the video, and we'll come back and have a look at your answers after.
+So pause the video and we'll come back and have a look at your answers after.

 Okay, so let's see how you got on with that.

-So Sofia and Laura had correct ideas.
+So Sophia and Laura had correct ideas.

-The seed does contain the endosperm, which is the nutrient store, and the embryo plant has root and leaf tissue ready to germinate.
+And the embryo plant has root and leaf tissue ready to germinate.

-Sam understands that some different plant organs are formed but not what an embryo really is.
+Sam understands that some different plant organs are formed, but not what an embryo really is.

 And Jun has not understood that one seed grows into one plant.